 [range_lookup] -> This last section is for denoting the optional range.

 For example, consider a dataset of some Fruits like before.
-But here we will have 3 columns which are Fruits, ID, Price.
+But here we will have 3 columns which are Fruits, ID, and Price.
 Now we will search Fruits’ prices from this table using VLOOKUP.

 - Thus, you can find any other Fruit’s price by entering the Name on Cell G4.